Team-xManager/xManager/README.md

 Legacy databases are now officially shutdown.
 Update to the latest version of xManager (v3.2) to continue using the app.

 **More Info:**
-> These are the databases used by "xSpotify Manager" up until xManager v1-v3.1.
+> These are the databases used by our old manager up until xManager v1-v3.1.
 Those databases are very old and deprecated at the same time.
 That is why we decided to take them down.

 # FOR CONTRIBUTORS (01/18/22)
 **CODE CHANGE:** Pull request should be done on the **"Developer"** branch.